Categories

 Hunt Grey Duiker with Nick Bowker

 Your Duiker trophy should have an average shoulder height of around 17 inches, weigh about 25 pounds, and have a Horn length of approximately 4 inches.
+Adult grey duikers can weigh from 22 to 55 pounds.

 The minimum Safari Club International score for a Duiker is 11.
 They are measured by adding the length of each horn as well as the circumference of the bases.